nazneenprojects/techcrafting-with-keying/_posts/2024-10-22-Deep Dive in Design Patterns with Python.markdown

 ### Inheritance :
-Estabish relation between child and classes as a Parent and child
+Establish relation between child and classes as a Parent and child
 ### Polymorphism :
 Relies on Inheritance
 Polymorphism relies on inheritance and it allows us to instantiate a child class and treat it as the same type as its parent.
 In other words, polymorphism enables a parent class to be a placeholder for its child classes.